Updated: Sep 6, 2021

-As a social media officer, you are in charge of the promotion of the society on our social media channels: Twitter, Instagram, Facebook and now our new LinkedIn account.
-The main demands are making sure that events are advertised in plenty of time, communicating with the public, and liaising with the designer of graphics for the society
+As a social media officer, you are in charge of promoting society on our social media channels: Twitter, Instagram, Facebook and now our new LinkedIn account.
+The main demands are making sure that events are advertised in plenty of time, communicating with the public, and liaising with the graphics designer of the society.

 This role entails designing all the materials OAS needs to promote itself and get the message out there!
 It includes putting together the term card with information about the events, designing t-shirts and other merchandise.
-The designer is also responsible for running t-shirt sales, sending them to be produced, checking to see if anyone has bought one, packaging and delivering
+The designer is also responsible for running t-shirt sales, sending them to be produced, checking if anyone has bought one, packaging and delivering.

 Social events officer(s)

 A synonym for the role would probably be an event organiser.
-In reality, it means thinking of social events for us (as a committee), but also making sure we have a space ready with everything necessary for any and all events including talks (equipment for a presentation, chairs, snacks).
+In reality, it means thinking of social events for us (as a committee) and making sure we have a space ready with everything necessary for any and all events, including talks (equipment for a presentation, chairs, snacks).
 We aim to have two social secretaries, which means you will have a lot of support in your position.
 The highlights include thinking of cocktail names for our drinks and hosting our infamous pub quiz.

 Treasurer (description of current treasurer in its original form)